RMHolsen/louvre_roulette/devlog.md

 Added Switch to Gallery Container
 Confirmed index.css is where the styling goes (don't forget to take down the hot pink, nobody will thank you for that) Began integrating Artwork components into app, pushed

+## 19 October 2021
+(Okay, some things do work in Firefox, so...
+IDK) Fixed the potential problem in Gallery show page!